 Seattle, Washington

-As the largest city in the Pacific Northwest, Seattle ranks just below San Francisco for perfectly cool summers, with an average of 65 degrees between June and August.
-While there will be a slight chance of rain, the Emerald City offers all sorts of fun activities to enjoy, particularly because of its location between Puget Sound and Lake Washington, as well as its close proximity to its many evergreen forests.
-For instance, visitors can enjoy a boat tour from Seattle Harbor, kayaking at places like Discovery Park Lake Union, a ferryboat ride to Bainbridge Island or even a day trip to Mount Rainier.
+As the largest city in the Pacific Northwest, Seattle ranks just below San Francisco for perfectly cool summers, averaging 65 degrees between June and August.
+While there will be a slight chance of rain, the Emerald City offers all sorts of fun activities to enjoy, mainly because of its proximity between Puget Sound and Lake Washington and its many evergreen forests.
+For instance, visitors can enjoy a boat tour from Seattle Harbor, kayaking at places like Discovery Park Lake Uniake, a ferryboat ride to Bainbridge Island, or a day trip to Mount Rainier.

 Additional Things To See In Seattle

-However, the most famous attractions are right within the city, such as Safeco Field, home of the Seattle Mariners, Pike Place Market, summer festivals like Bite of Seattle, Seattle Street Food Festival and Seafair.
-Seattle offers several luxury hotels, including the Fairmont Olympic Hotel and the Edgewater Hotel.
+However, the most famous attractions are suitable within the city, such as Safeco Field, home of the Seattle Mariners, Pike Place Market, and summer festivals like Bite of Seattle, Seattle Street Food Festival, and Seafair.
+Seattle offers several luxury hotels, including the Fairmont Olympic and Edgewater hotels.
 Incidentally, you typically won’t need to turn up the heat at any hotel in Seattle.

 About The Author